gajajan/graph_databases/README.md

 ```
 These files also contain functions with prepared queries, which are more convenient to use.
 List of these functions is printed by `help()` function. :warning: Every function has first parameter `g`.
 For __Youtube__ database functions return measured time and result.

+The usage of lightweight edges must be defined before import in JSON files by specifying the `useLightweightEdges` parameter as `true`.

 ### Neo4j
 ```bash
 docker build -t neo4j-database:1.0 .